koba-jon/pytorch_cpp/Generative_Modeling/DDPM2d/README.md

-# VAE2d
+# DDPM2d
-This is the implementation of "Variational Autoencoder" corresponding to 2-dimensional shape.<br>
+This is the implementation of "DDPM" corresponding to 2-dimensional shape.<br>
-Original paper: D. P. Kingma and M. Welling.
-Auto-encoding variational bayes.
-In International Conference on Learning Representations, 2014. [link](https://arxiv.org/abs/1312.6114)
+Original paper: J. Ho, A. Jain, and P. Abbeel.
+Denoising Diffusion Probabilistic Models.
+In Annual Conference on Neural Information Processing Systems, 2020. [link](https://arxiv.org/abs/2006.11239)

 ## Usage